-Drinking on an empty stomach will make you feel tipsy quicker.
+Drinking on an empty stomach will make you feel tipsy more quickly.
 This can lead to eating or drinking more than you want to.
 Having some food before you drink will help your stomach absorb the alcohol more slowly and help you make better choices.

 Take it Slow

-Just like eating too fast can lead to overeating, gulping down drinks may cause you to drink more than you would like.
+Just like eating too fast can lead to overeating, gulping down drinks may cause you to drink more.
 Sip your drink slowly, putting it down in between sips.
 When you are done, have a non-alcoholic drink, such as water or low-calorie soda, before having more alcohol.

 Make a Plan for Drinking

 The best way to control calories from drinking is to limit how much you drink.
 Before you go out, set a limit for yourself and stick with it.
 It is OK to turn down a drink you do not want or refuse a top-off on your wine glass.
 You can skip drinking altogether and volunteer to be the designated driver.

 - You or someone you love is concerned about how much you drink.

 - Your drinking is causing problems at home, work, or school.

 Weight loss - alcohol; Overweight - alcohol; Obesity - alcohol; Diet - alcohol